danielgnz/portfolio/src/pages/projects/danprix/index.md

 I didn't think of the worst case scenario and I had a strong belief the store would soon start to make sales, but that wasn't true.

-If I were to start again, I would make a very consistent business plan and I would make I have at least $10,000 to spend on Advertising.
+If I were to start again, I would make a very consistent business plan and I would make sure I have at least $10,000 to spend on Advertising.

 ## Live Demo